top of page

 FAQs

-1. What are the first signs of a slab leak?
+What are common early signs of a slab leak?

 Common early signs include rising water bills, warm or wet spots on floors, low water pressure, and the sound of running water when taps are off.